Three Dead In Clashes After Uganda Presidential Candidate Arrested - UrduPoint

 Three Dead In Clashes After Uganda Presidential Candidate Arrested

-Kampala, (UrduPoint / Pakistan Point News - 18th Nov, 2020 ) :Three people were killed in violent clashes between Ugandan security forces and protesters Wednesday, police said, after the latest arrest of presidential candidate Bobi Wine.
+Kampala, (UrduPoint / Pakistan Point News - 19th Nov, 2020 ) :Violent clashes between Ugandan security forces and protesters left three people dead on Wednesday, police said, after the latest arrest of presidential candidate Bobi Wine.

 Thirty-four people were also injured in the capital Kampala as police used tear gas and "other lethal weapons" against protesters, police spokesman Fred Enanga told AFP.